chainguard-dev/malcontent/README.md

 ### How does it work?

-Through the execution of 12,000+ YARA rules.
+bincapz automates the same steps that almost any security analyst performs when faced with an unknown binary: a cursory `strings` inspection.
+It does this using a library of 12,000+ YARA rules, including some that read byte streams and decrypt XOR/BASE64 data.

-bincapz automates the initial triage step used by any security analyst when faced with an unknown binary:  `strings`.
 While this seems absurdly simple, it is exceptionally effective, as every binary leaves traces of its capabilities in its contents, particularly on UNIX platforms.
 These fragments are typically  `libc` or `syscall` references or error codes.
 Due to the C-like background of many scripting languages such as PHP or Perl, the same fragment detection rules often apply.

 ### Why not properly reverse-engineer binaries?